Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 If that abstraction came "naturally" when factoring some programs, then it could make writing these programs easier;
-but the Urbit VM looks very little like what Humans use for anything, and offers no "killer app" that can't be implemented more simply.
+but the Urbit VM looks very little like what either Humans or machines use for anything, and offers no "killer app" that can't be implemented more simply.
 Its applicative functional machine with no cycles exchanging messages is reminiscent of the Erlang VM;